eau-dae-raie-A/Dev-Ops-Group-1-/use-case/use-case(26).md

 	•       Data Analyst.

     •       Trigger:
-	•       A request is made to retrieve the total population of the world for analysis.
+	•       A request from data analyst is made to retrieve the total population of the world for analysis.

 🛠 Main Success Scenario

-	•	A request is made for the total global population data.
+	•	The system receives a request for the total global population data.
-	•	The system retrieves up-to-date population figures for the entire world.
+	•	The system retrieves up-to-date population figures for the entire world from the database.
-	•	The data analyst organizes the data into a report showing the total global population.
+	•	The system organizes the data into a report showing the total global population.
-	•	The report is generated and delivered to the data analyst for analysis.
+	•	The system generates the report and delivers it to the researcher for analysis.

 🚨 Extensions

 	•	If global population data is incomplete or missing:
-	•	The data analyst proceeds with available data and informs the requesting party of any missing entries in the final report.
+	•	The system proceeds with the available data.

 🔀 Sub-Variations